An Overview of Pelvic Organ Prolapse

-A Pelvic Organ Prolapse is any displaced or descent of pelvic organs including dropped uterus, bladder, vagina or rectum.
+A pelvic organ prolapse is any displaced or descent of pelvic organs including dropped uterus, bladder, vagina or rectum.
 About 35 percent of women will develop some form of pelvic organ prolapse in their lifetime.
+The board certified OBGYNs at Women’s Specialists of Plano are available to provide gynecological care to women living in the communities of Plano, Frisco and Dallas, Texas, including those experiencing symptoms of pelvic organ prolapse.

 Pelvic Organ Symptoms